Working Together to Make Homelessness Rare, Brief and Nonrecurring

 Looking to help end the experience and impact of homelessness in our community?
 We're here to help you do just that.

-This National Hunger and Homelessness Awareness Week, the City of Austin is hosting a series of conversations about what’s happening in Austin to make homelessness rare, brief, and nonrecurring.
-Featuring leaders from local homeless-serving organizations, each conversation will be broadcast on ATXN and recorded for future viewing.
+This National Hunger and Homelessness Awareness Week, the City of Austin hosted a series of conversations about what’s happening in Austin to make homelessness rare, brief, and nonrecurring.
+Featuring leaders from local homeless-serving organizations, each conversation is available for viewing below.

 Homelessness in Austin: Understanding the Crisis and How We Got Here